Wenzhou: Main characteristics

-There are four main characteristics and aspects of the Yongjia School of Thought.
+There are four main characteristics and aspects of the Yongjia School.

-Firstly, it emphasizes the significance of "practice" over pure "theory."
-Secondly, it proposes that "chivalry" should not be divorced from "welfare."
-Thirdly, it promotes the conglomeration of agriculture and commerce.
-Last but not least, it underscores the significance of powerful military and economic prosperity.
+First, it emphasizes the significance of practice over pure theory.
+Second, it proposes that chivalry should not be divorced from welfare.
+Third, it promotes the conglomeration of agriculture and commerce.
+Fourth it underscores the significance of powerful military and economic prosperity.

-Market economy and Capitalism
+Market economy and capitalism

-Yongjia School of Thought is arguably the only prestigious Chinese school of thought of which the main teachings emphasize currency, commerce, and private economy.
-Modern scholars attribute the unprecedented economic prosperity in the Song Dynasty to the influence of Yongjia School of Thought.
+Yongjia School is arguably the only prestigious Chinese school of thought of which the main teachings emphasize currency, commerce, and private economy.
+Modern scholars attribute the unprecedented economic prosperity in the Song Dynasty to the influence of Yongjia School.

 Chinese opera

 During the Northern Song Dynasty in the 12th century, Nan Opera, also called as the Wenzhou Opera and Yongjia Opera, was produced in Wenzhou as the earliest form of traditional Chinese Opera in the history of China.
 In its early stage of development, Nan Opera developed and matured rapidly along with the prosperous economic activities that were taking place in Wenzhou influenced by Yongjia School of Thought.
 Wenzhou as a prosperous treaty port back in Southern Song Dynasty expanded the influence of Nan Opera greatly.
 Since then, Nan Opera gained its great influence in China and reached its peak in Yuan Dynasty and remained its prominent status in Ming Dynasty.

 In the time period of late Yuan Dynasty, the original rulers of the country significantly lost their political power and that gave Nan Opera of Wenzhou a period of time in which it faced almost no resistance in development.
 Therefore, in late Yuan Dynasty, Nan Opera of Wenzhou reached its highest peak historically and later in Ming Dynasty, its original Wenzhou tone of Opera sung in Wenzhounese lost its influence and was mostly replaced by Kun Shan tone of Opera.
 Later on, because of the replacement in tone, Nan Opera gradually transcended into its later form chuanqi, and remained its influence and became one of the major forms of drama in Ming Dynasty.